libp2p/specs/kad-dht/README.md

 	1. If successful, and we receive a value:
 		1. If this is the first value we've seen, we store it in `best`, along with the peer who sent it in `Pb`.
-		2. Otherwise, we resolve the conflict by calling `Validator.Select(best, new)`:
+		2. Otherwise, we resolve the conflict by e.g. calling `Validator.Select(best, new)`:
 			1. If the new value wins, store it in `best`, and mark all formerly “best" peers (`Pb`) as _outdated peers_ (`Po`).
 The current peer becomes the new best peer (`Pb`).